hpgavin/HPGdaac/doc/PREEMPT-RT-install-PiOS-20240217.md

  CONFIG_HZ=1000
 ```
 if CONFIG_LOCALVERSION is not -v7l then something went wrong with this configuration step.  re-do step 3.
-otherwise, edit .config to change
+otherwise, edit .config to read ...
 ```
 CONFIG_LOCALVERSION="-v7l-rt"
 ```